 Here, a Secret Service agent protects President George W. Bush as he departs for a trip to Latin America.
 In a U.S. Supreme Court ruling, a unanimous court overturned the Ninth U.S. Circuit Court and said the Secret Service agents were entitled to qualified immunity for moving protestors away from the president during a 2004 event in Oregon.
-(Photo by Erin Draper, White House, public domain, via Wikimedia Commons.)
+(Photo by Erin Draper, White House, public domain, via Wikimedia Commons)

 In Wood v.
 Moss, 572 U.S. ____ (2014), Justice Ruth Bader Ginsburg wrote a decision for a unanimous Supreme Court deciding that Secret Service agents were entitled to qualified immunity for moving protestors away from President George W. Bush.
 Her decision also suggested that they had not engaged in viewpoint discrimination when they had done so.

 The case grew out of an event that occurred in Jacksonville, Oregon, on October 14, 2004.
 Supporters and protestors had gathered across the street from one another for an appearance by President Bush, who was campaigning for a second term.
-After he unexpectedly altered plans for dinner, Secret Service Agents had cleared protestors who were within handgun or explosive range of the president, which put them somewhat father away from the president than his supporters (whose line of sight to the President was obstructed by a building).
+After he unexpectedly altered plans for dinner, Secret Service Agents had cleared protestors who were within handgun or explosive range of the president, which put them somewhat farther away from the president than his supporters (whose line of sight to the president was obstructed by a building).

 Although a district court had dismissed a case against the agents on the basis that they had qualified immunity, the Ninth U.S. Circuit Court of Appeals had found otherwise, and Ginsburg’s decision overturned this ruling.